Cenk Uygur

 Background

 Cenk Uygur was born on March 21, 1970 in Istanbul, Turkey.
 Raised by secular Muslim parents, he moved with his family to East Brunswick, New Jersey at the age of eight.
-He later earned a bachelor’s degree from the University of Pennsylvania‘s Wharton School of Business in 1992, and a J.D. from Columbia Law School in 1995.
+He later earned a bachelor’s degree from the University of Pennsylvania‘s Wharton School of Business in 1992, and a J.D. from the Columbia University Law School in 1995.

 Uygur launched his professional legal career as an associate attorney with several different law firms in New York and Washington, D.C.
 By the early 2000s, however, his interests had shifted far more heavily to issues related to politics and the media.